Faisal-8898/Faisal-8898/README.md

 </head>
 <h1 align="left">Faisal Ahmed</h1>

-Core expertise lies on building robust and scalable systems from the ground up.
+Core expertise lies on building robust and scalable fullstack systems from the ground up.
 Specialized in designing secure and scalable systems.
-With a strong foundation in C# and deep expertise in modern web technologies like Node.js and Go, I bridge the gap between legacy and cloud-native solutions.
+With a strong foundation in Nextjs and deep expertise in modern web technologies like Node.js and Go, I bridge the gap between legacy and cloud-native solutions.

 Currently, I'm diving deep into **Distributed Systems with Go** to build the next generation of resilient applications.
 <br>